arakhsha/maxent_moco/README.md

 **Note:** Some algorithm names and the definition of $\beta$ differ from the paper.
 We have $\beta_\text{code} = 4/\beta^2_\text{paper}$.

-**Acknowledgement**: Some of the code is originally from [here]("https://github.com/awwang10/osvi"), which is developed by Andrew Wang and Amin Rakhsha
+**Acknowledgement**: Some of the code is originally from [here](https://github.com/awwang10/osvi), which is developed by Andrew Wang and Amin Rakhsha.

 ## To reproduce all the plots
 Simply run the scripts in bash: